- The $64 Tomato

 Vegetable Gardening in the Mountain States

-Region-specific information can be crucial to success in Vegetable gardening from when to set out seedlings of each plant and how to protect them from untimely frosts to dealing with local and regional pests, weeds, and diseases.
-This book “takes that task head-on.”
-The mountain states, btw, share low humidity bright sun, and wide temperature swings.
+Vegetable gardening from when to set out seedlings of each plant and how to protect them from untimely frosts.
+How to deal with local and regional pests, weeds, and diseases are covered.
+Mountain states with their low humidity, strong sun, and wide temperature swings can make gardening difficult.
 Even though AZ is not in the list, this should be a good reference for high altitude areas near Prescott.
-When I checked on 20Feb2021 you could buy the paperback version at Amazon for $120.73.
-So, we’ve got quite a resource here!

 What’s Wrong with My Vegetable Garden? – Organic Solutions